rksharma1401/spring-data/README.md

 # spring-data
-Demo Repo to store and get data from Spring
+Demo Repo to store and get data from Spring RestTemplate